njzhangyifei/keyframe/README.md

 # Keyframe
-A simple tool for selecting keyframes from SfM (structure from motion) videos, using naive sharpness, correlation and optical flow criteria.
+`keyframe`: a simple tool for selecting keyframes from SfM (structure from motion) videos, using **naive sharpness, correlation and optical flow** criteria.
+Fast but may be inaccurate as **no** geometrical estimation of the scene is done in the process.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/2238599/26716386/0b09acfe-472e-11e7-89eb-a9c1aaa24756.png" width="40%">